AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.__init__(uriOrSBML = "", options = None)

    Creates a new RoadRunner object.
-If the first argument is specified, it should be a string containing either the contents of an sbml document, or a formated URI specifying the path or location of a sbml document.
+If the first argument is specified, it should be a string containing either the contents of an SBML document, or a formatted URI specifying the path or location of a SBML document.

-   If options is given, it shhould be a LoadSBMLOptions object.
+   If options is given, it should be a LoadSBMLOptions object.

    If no arguments are given, a document may be loaded at any future time using the load method.

-   :param uriOrSBML: a URI, local path or sbml document contents.
+   :param uriOrSBML: a URI, local path or SBML document contents.
    :type name: str (optional)

    :param options: (LoadSBMLOptions) an options object specifying how the
-                   sbml document should be loaded
+                   SBML document should be loaded
    :type name: str (optional)